 The sun's rays hit a full moon directly.
 There are no shadows.
-The moon's features are best seen along the terminator at first and last quarters when there are shadows.
+Lunar features are best seen along the terminator at first and last quarters when there are shadows.
 The terminator is the line dividing day and night.

-The moon is locked by the earth's gravity.
-It rotates once as it orbits the earth, keeping the same side toward us.
+The moon is locked by Earth's gravity.
+It rotates once as it orbits Earth, keeping the same side toward us.

 The dark areas on the the moon are solidified lava.
 Lava seeped from the moon's interior and covered the lowlands.
 The bright highlands are covered with craters.

-That there are fewer craters on the far side of the moon indicates that its crust is thicker.
-The crust on the near side was broken by the earth's gravity.
+That there are fewer maria on the moon's far side indicates that the crust is thicker there.
+The crust on the near side was weakened by Earth's gravity.
 The Russians were the first to photograph the far side.

 The ancients called the planets "wanderers" because they moved in relation to the stars.
 They identified these wanderers with gods and goddesses.
 Jupiter was named after the king of the gods.
+Mars was named after the god of war.
 Venus was named after the goddess of love.
-The more observant noticed that the planets, sun and moon stayed inside a narrow band of constellations.
-That band became known as the zodiac (zoo) because it is comprised of animals.
+The more observant noticed that the planets, sun and moon wandered inside a narrow band of constellations.
+That band became known as the Zodiac (zoo) because it is comprised of animals.

-Cousin got out his reflector, and we viewed Saturn, Mars, Jupiter and the first quarter moon.
+My cousin got out his reflector, and we viewed Saturn, Mars, Jupiter and the first quarter moon.
 We had a nice view of the moon's craters in the southern highlands.
 We saw central peaks.
 Saturn and Mars were in conjunction in Leo, two degrees apart.
 Saturn was brightest, and we saw its rings.
 I recalled that Galileo described them as "handles."
 We saw three of Jupiter's Galilean moons.
 The fourth was either in front of or behind the planet.
 We located the summer triangle, and I mentioned how massive Deneb is.
-Its absolute brightness is greater than the other first magnitude stars.
+Its absolute brightness is the greatest of all first magnitude stars.

-Mercury circles the sun in 88 days.
-It flits back and forth from the western sky at sunset to the eastern sky at dawn.
+Mercury circles the sun in 88 days, flitting back and forth from the western sky at sunset to the eastern sky at dawn.

 Venus is the evening star for 9 months and the morning star for 9 months.

-Venus transited the sun, June 5, 2012, appearing as a black dot moving across the sun's surface.
+Venus transited the sun on June 5, 2012, appearing as a black dot moving across the sun's disc.